-If you are a seasoned follower of this blog, you would know I have been partnering with the Sports Arbitrage software RebelBetting for some time now.
-Today I want to present you another player from the Sports Arbitrage and Value Betting space and certainly one of the main RebelBetting’s competitors: BetBurger.
+If you are a seasoned follower of this blog, you would know I have been partnering with the Arbitrage Betting software RebelBetting for some time now.
+Today I want to present you another player from the Arbitrage and Value Betting space and certainly one of the main RebelBetting’s competitors: BetBurger.
 With this I hope to give you a good feeling of the unique features of BetBurger and help you make the right decision when choosing your arbitrage provider.

-BetBurger is a company producing software for semi-automation and support of Sports Arbitrage and Technical Value Betting.
+BetBurger is a company producing software for semi-automation and support of Arbitrage Betting and Technical Value Betting.
 In this review I will look at BetBurger’s product offering and the general ability of the software to identify profitable Arbitrage and Value Betting opportunities.
 I will mostly focus on the Arbitrage product, but will compare the Technical Value Betting option with it, since the two are quite similar.

 What is BetBurger good for?